-EARN COLLEGE CREDIT WHILE YOU ARE STILL IN HIGH SCHOOL FOR FREE!
+EARN COLLEGE CREDIT WHILE STILL IN HIGH SCHOOL FOR FREE!

 High School students can take advantage of the Dual Enrollment program at Yuba College to earn dual credit for college classes that the high school may also count towards graduation!

 - Increase likelihood of college completion